English for College- Classes start February 3rd.

 How do I register?

 Registration is open now.
 To register for Bradenton classes, please come to the College's Division of Corporate and Community Development office, in Building 18, room 139, at SCF Bradenton.
-The office is open Monday-Friday from 8:30 a.m. to 4 p.m.
 Building 18 is located next to the parking lot, in the back of the College near the tennis courts.
+To register for Venice classes, come to Building 800, room 809.
+Offices are open Monday-Friday, 8:30-4:30.
 Please bring your high school diploma and a translation if you have it.
 Also, bring identification and be prepared to pay for the program at the time of registration.
 At this time you will also take a 1 hour test in English so we can place you in English for College level 1 or level 2.
-Click here for a map of the campus.
-To register for Venice classes, please email Cindy Hunter at firstname.lastname@example.org for registration instructions.

 What's the difference between the English for College program and the English for Academic Purposes (EAP) program?

 The English for College program is not a college class.
-It is offered by a division of State College of Florida (the Division of Corporate and Community Development) as a service to the members of the community who want to go to college, but who don't have the necessary English skills.
+It is offered by a division of State College of Florida (the Division of Corporate and Community Development) as a service to the members of the community who either want to improve their professional language skills or who want to go to college, but don't have the necessary English skills.
 This is a program for beginning and high-beginning English learners.
-When you finish this course, you may be at a high enough level to attend SCF's EAP program.
+When you finish this course, you may be at a high enough level to attend SCF's EAP program if you choose to.

 The EAP (English for Academic Purposes) program has courses for intermediate and advanced English language learners.
 This is a college program and students must be accepted by the College to take these courses.
 Students who take these courses may also qualify to receive financial aid.
 Both the English for College program and the EAP program prepare students to complete college and/or university in the United States.